JoannaWangBK/Attention-Based-Aspect-Extraction/README.md

 # Attention-Based Aspect Extraction
 This repository is a fork of [updated code repository](https://github.com/madrugado/Attention-Based-Aspect-Extraction) which contains an updated version of the [original author's code repository](https://github.com/ruidan/Unsupervised-Aspect-Extraction).
-The updated code repository included the following code improvements:
+The updated code repository fork updated the original code to run in Python 3 and Keras 2.
-* python 3 compliant
-* Keras 2 compliant
-* Keras backend independent
-* added optional input for seed words to train using Russian language
-* no need to specify embedding dimension with external embedding usage model

 Our version of the code includes the following enhancements:
 * updates to the evalauation code to improve functionailty and add additional outputs to assess model performance